filecoin-project/filecoin-docs/docs/mine/lotus/README.md

 The following guides are essential starting points for those willing to launch a Lotus miner:

-- Miner installation is covered in the [Installation guide](../../get-started/lotus/installation.md) along with that of the Lotus Node.
+- The miner installation is covered in the [Installation guide](../../get-started/lotus/installation.md).
 Once the installation is complete, the Lotus node, Lotus miner, and Lotus worker applications should all be installed.

 - The [Miner setup](miner-setup.md) covers all the details to configure your miner to achieve the maximum performance and avoid common pitfalls.
 - The [Configuration reference](miner-configuration.md) explains what the different miner configuration options mean.